Fund EcoMarket

 • More attractive upside from new ideas

-Subsequently stocks are typically sold when:
+Subsequently, stocks are typically sold when:

-• Stock has reached fair value
+• Stock has reached a fair value

 • More attractive opportunity has emerged